gamroyan/cognizantGenAIExternRepo/Fine-Tuning-BERT/BERT-Writeup.md

 |280|2.24|0.0843 (lowest)|
 |370|2.96|0.1228|

 The learning rate followed a linear decay schedule, starting at 1.95e-5 to 3.2e-7 by the final step.
-Gradient norms stayed mostly within expected bounds, though some spikes were observed (e.g. 15.03 at step 70), most likely corresponding to noisier batches.
+With a learning rate that decreased over the course of training, the model was able to explore more broadly initially, then fine-tune carefully later on.
+Gradient norms stayed mostly within expected bounds, but some spikes were observed (e.g. 15.03 at step 70) which were most likely corresponding to noisier batches.

 Overall, the training progression shows that the model learned effectively.
 The results support the decision to train for only approximately 2–3 epochs since most of the performance gains occurred early in training and slowly leveled out during the 3-epoch mark.